davfru/flutter_custom_login/README.md

 This project contains the source code for both backend and mobile (flutter).
 It allows to run a fully functional app to log in via Google using AWS Cognito IDP.

-## backend
+- functions contains firebase function created when firebase was set
+- .devcontainer contains a Docker file used within VSCode to creare an isolated environment to work with
+- .vscode container the configuration to run in debug mode the flutter app on your device

-./backend folder contains the infrastructure built with AWS to allow flutter app to login into AWS Cognito identity pool.
+- ./aws folder contains the infrastructure built with AWS to allow flutter app to login into AWS Cognito identity pool.

 ### deploy the infrastructure on AWS